endymion1818/deliciousreverie/src/pages/post/creating-homepage-animation.md

 However, the bundle sizes of GreenSock and ScrollMagic are ... quite large.
 I wanted to rewrite it because (1) I care about how much JavaScript I'm sending down (2) I want to see what I can achieve in plain JavaScript (3) I have the luxury of having no deadlines.

-Here's the original animation on CodePen (137 lines)ß:
+Here's the original animation on CodePen (137 lines):

 <p class="codepen" data-height="265" data-theme-id="light" data-default-tab="js" data-user="endymion1818" data-slug-hash="xrRyXw" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Animation on Scroll w/ ScrollMagic &amp;amp; GreenSock">
   <span>See the Pen <a href="https://codepen.io/endymion1818/pen/xrRyXw">